Teufelsstern/GateAssignmentDirector/README.md

 ### Initial Setup

 1. **Configure your SayIntentions API Key:**
-   - **For .exe users:** Open the application, go to the "Config" tab, and enter your API key there (recommended method)
+   - Open the application, go to the "Config" tab, and enter your API key there (recommended for both .exe users and developers)
-   - **For developers:** Edit `GateAssignmentDirector/config.yaml` directly and replace `YOUR_API_KEY_HERE` with your actual SayIntentions API key
+   - Alternatively, developers can edit `GateAssignmentDirector/config.yaml` directly and replace `YOUR_API_KEY_HERE` with your actual SayIntentions API key
-   - If you don't have an API key, contact SayIntentions AI for access
+   - If you don't have an API key, get it from the SayIntentions pilot portal

 2. **Verify GSX Installation:**
    - The default GSX menu paths should work automatically: